 Tony nodded.
 “I was too occupied with my major project at the company that I became foolish.
 Not to brag, but I have more power than all the Zhaos combined.
 So why would I need to go beg them to help us undo the damage?
 This will clarify some of the rumors of the place and even bring in some publicity.
 Might be just curiosity at first but it will help us in the long run.”
 He gestured his hand in the general direction.
 “What about you guys?”

 “We conned him into agreeing with us,” Ehlo announced proudly.

 “Wallace pretended to present this repetitive idea at first with restoring the agency with the whole matchmaking business.
 Then he pretended to switch target when Tang Feng wasn’t impressed.
-Tang Feng fell into our trap although he did say that a gift shop is not that much difference from other places anyway.”
+Tang Feng fell into our trap although he did say that a gift shop is not that much different from other places anyway.”

 “We’re signing the agreement on Monday,” Wallace continued.
-“But I will bring an official plan for him also, considering I already have it draft out but just pretended that it was a last minute plan.
+“But I will bring an official plan for him also, considering I already have it draft out but just pretended that it was a last-minute plan.
 Since you got the publicity part covered for us, we’re good for the opening.”